 What Are The Standard Working Hours In French Guiana?

-An employee whose age is 17 or younger has a maximum of 8 hours per day and 35 hours per week.
-An employee whose age is 18 or older is allowed to work 35 hours per week.
+An employee whose age is 16 or younger has a maximum of 7 hours per day and 35 hours per week.
+An employee whose age is 18 or older is allowed to work 35 hours per week as the statutory full-time threshold, with a hard legal ceiling of 48 hours in any given week including overtime.
 A minimum meal interval of 20 minutes must be observed by employees who work more than 6 hours in a day.
 In typical working hours, Monday through Friday, the hours are 9:00 to 17:00.

 Maximum Working Hours In French Guiana